Kyriosity/read-write/README+/pencraft/README.md

 The writings and collections here are ...

 * The subject of personal taste, inclination, vision, and fallacies.
 It's up to you whether to like them or recoil in distaste.
-* The subject of endless editing and rework.
+* The subject of continuous delivery (i.e. endless edit and rework).
 * Some opuses may be in the badly readable state of 🚧draft🐝 (now skip them).

 \___________